Monotone101/codepath_assignments/project_7_readme.md

 ## Notes

-Describe any challenges encountered while doing the work
+Challenges encountered while doing the work was how to submit a file to this github.
+I'm new to github and wasn't sure if the file was properlly submitted or not.

 ## License